roshiajin-kunai/sakkamade.github.io/_posts/2021-01-29-autodoll-extra-1.md

 Upon shriek ish cry, Rapha  rushed towards Ohan.
-However in prior of Rapha's arrival, Ohan arose up, and proceed to stroll as if nothing had happened, and, lifting Rapha who was closing up towards up, stepped in to the _dojo_.
+However in prior of Rapha's arrival, Ohan arose up, and proceed to stroll as if nothing had happened, and, lifting Rapha who was closing up, stepped in to the _dojo_.

 "I have rather calculated the damage.
-Lydi-Mama wins."
+Mama-Lydi wins."

 Indifferently said Shii.